God Is Close To Us: In His Word and in Our Neighbor

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
 He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
 For more details and comments contact him on: email@example.com, firstname.lastname@example.org, email@example.com.

 Our first reading is part of the farewell message, and final instruction of Moses to his people.
 This message underscores the importance of abiding with God through his Word.
 That is, living according to his commandments in the scriptures.
-Through this reading Moses reminds us that God is alive and active, and ever close to us in his Words: “… For this Law is not beyond your strength or beyond your reach…”
+Through this reading Moses reminds us that God is alive, active and ever close to us in his Words: “… For this Law is not beyond your strength or beyond your reach…”

-We must therefore seek Him in the scriptures by asking the Holy Spirit to enlighten the eyes of our mind.
+Therefore, we must seek Him in the scriptures by asking the Holy Spirit to enlighten the eyes of our mind (Eph 1:18).
 We are also called to obey and to live by the Word because, it is the source of life.
 God has fully revealed himself to us in his Word, and only those who make frantic efforts will find him.
-Hence, today’s responsorial psalm admonishes us: “Seek the Lord, and your hearts will revive.”
+Hence, today’s psalm admonishes us: “Seek the Lord, and your hearts will revive.”
 The easiest way to be intimate with God is by living his Word.

 In the second reading, Paul also reminds us of how close God is to us.
 Through His son Jesus Christ, (“the invisible image of the unseen Father”), God came to dwell among us.
 God spoke his Word, and He became real among us.
-Paul draws our attention to the fact that God decided to dwell with us through Jesus Christ so that we might be reconciled through Him.
-Also, the church as the body of Christ, is His is visible presence with us.
+So, Paul reminds us that God decided to dwell with us through Jesus Christ in other to reconcile us with himself.

 In the gospel, Jesus directed the young man to the scriptures.
 By doing this, Jesus tries to let him understand that, God could be found in his Word which is close to him.
 To love God therefore is to love his Word.
 He further buttressed this by telling the story of the Good Samaritan.
 The Word of God is personified in the Good Samaritan in today’s gospel.
 The word of God is Jesus himself, who speaks to us, and Jesus who is ever close to us like the Good Samaritan.

 The Good Samaritan represents those who seek Christ in the weak, wounded, and the poor.
-He also represents Christ who himself is a Good Samaritan per excellence.
-He is quick to come to our help when we are weak, despised, and abandoned.
+He represents those who are mindful of their neighbors and wounded.
+Also, he represents Christ who is always quick to come to our help when we are weak, despised, and abandoned.
 He is ever ready to help us to recover from our injuries, and He is so close to take care, and to heal us.
-Hence, the Psalmist asks: “…What great nation is there that has it gods so close to it as the LORD, our God….?”
-(Dt 4, 7).
+Hence, the Psalmist asks: “…What great nation is there that has its gods so close to it as the Lord, our God….?”
+(Dt 4:7).

 Peace be with you!